-Critical area reports and other supporting material shall be prepared by a qualified professional.
-For proposals for private development on Port property, critical area reports and other supporting documentation shall be prepared or reviewed by a qualified professional approved by the City, in accordance with SMC 15.700.100.
+The City shall administer the process for critical area review for properties located outside the boundaries of the AAA.
+Critical area reports and other supporting material shall be prepared by a qualified professional as defined by SMC 15.700.015.
+For private development proposals on Port property, critical area reports and other supporting documentation shall be prepared or reviewed by a qualified professional approved by the City, in accordance with SMC 15.700.100.